How to cup coffee at home (and why you should)

 So, without further ado, here’s our introduction to cupping coffee.

 How to Cup Coffee 101: Getting Started

-These people are pros and can deconstruct flavors and aromas to an impressively granular level ensuring the specialty coffee you sip every morning is deep, rich, and complex.
+These people are pros and can deconstruct coffee aromas to an impressively granular level, ensuring the specialty coffee you sip every morning is deep, rich, and complex.
 (1)

-At its simplest, cupping is a way to taste, evaluate, and compare the flavor, quality, and potential of a given coffee.
+At its simplest, cupping is a way to taste, evaluate, and compare the flavour, quality, and potential of a given coffee.

 While there are a million variations and opinions on cupping, be aware that this is a fluid process, and when done at home it’s something that should be as fun as it is specific.
 Professionals may spin it as a scientific process (which isn’t false), but don’t be deterred!
 We enthusiasts can get in on the action, too and the best part is that there are no real right or wrong answers!
 Ultimately, though, this will help you learn to brew a better cup of coffee at home.

 In this tutorial, we’ve provided the method we prefer to use, but be aware that you may notice slight differences from one cupping tutorial to the next.
 Don’t worry, that’s okay as consistency is the key rather than using a particular method.
 Once you select a method (or make minor variations to develop your own), you need to stick to it.